Ace Rivington Unveils New Santa Barbara Flagship

 There was a soft opening for the new space on Halloween.
 It is the seven-year-old brand’s only physical store.
 The new flagship offers an additional 200 square feet of sales space compared to its former storefront at La Arcada Plaza, Lawrence said.
 The new flagship also will feature design and management offices for the brand on the shop’s mezzanine level.

 This move is self-financed, Lawrence said.
-He invested his company’s federal government disaster relief funds into leasing the new space and developing more inventory such as GOTS-certified, 100-percent organic cotton winter flannels and fisherman sweaters manufactured in New England.
+He invested his company’s federal government disaster relief funds into leasing the new space and developing more inventory such as 100-percent organic cotton winter flannels and fisherman sweaters manufactured in New England.
 The new styles are scheduled to be shipped to the new flagship at the end of week of Nov.
 9.

 To open the new space, Lawrence honed his skills in woodworking, construction and interior design.
 He and his staff of one full-time worker and a part-timer, provided the sweat equity to build out the shop’s interior.
 Lawrence said it looks like a 1940s British gentleman’s study.
 It features woodworking crafted by Lawrence, period wall paper, and movie props on loan from Independent Studio Services.